Office

 Lastly, many onboarding software projects fail because they operate in isolation from the broader HR ecosystem.

-When onboarding software isn’t seamlessly integrated with other HR systems like HR portals, performance management and payroll, it creates silos that hinder efficiency and effectiveness.
+When onboarding software isn’t seamlessly integrated with other HR systems like HR portals, performance management and payroll, it creates silos that hinder experience and service delivery

 A disjointed approach to HR technology not only frustrates employees but also undermines the organization’s overall HR strategy.